oscar-project/documentation/docs/versions/oscar-2301.md

 ### Categories

-OSCAR 22.01 leveraged the [UT1 Blocklists]() project to attempt to classify some adult content present in OSCAR.
+OSCAR 22.01 leveraged the [UT1 Blocklists](https://dsi.ut-capitole.fr/blacklists/index_en.php) project to attempt to classify some adult content present in OSCAR.
 The OSCAR 23.01 pipeline iterated on this to include all of the blocklists provided by UT1.

+!!! warning
     The UT1 Blocklists page lists all the categories along with a short description.
     We **strongly** encourage you to read the descriptions if you plan on using them.

+!!! note
+    A single document can have multiple categories.

 These categories are in a field that is at this path: `metadata.categories`.

-A single document can have multiple categories.

 ### KenLM-based adult content filtering

 _Work by TODO_

 For a select number of subcorpora, a measure of perplexity has been added.
-This perplexity comes from a KenLM model trained on harmful content, previously gathered by using the `adult` annotation in OSCAR 22.01.
+This perplexity comes from a [KenLM](https://kheafield.com/code/kenlm/) model trained on harmful content, previously gathered by using the `adult` annotation in OSCAR 22.01.
 In other terms, the lower it is, the more likely a given document contains harmful/adult content.

-!!! warning
+!!! danger
     This feature can be considered as unstable/unsafe, since we also want to evaluate its impact on particular issues.

     As such, we do not provide a boolean value indicating if a given document can be harmful/adult content, but rather the raw perplexity.